 - Initiate a checkout

-- Capture charge to receive funds
+- Capture the authorization to receive funds

 - Test your integration